-Our New Best Friend Industry leader preps students for expanding pet-food marketplace In 2012, the College of Agriculture launched the K-State Pet Food Program.
-It's the first of its kind offering education and research devoted to improving the nutrition and safety of food for pets, and endangered and captive wild animals.
+Industry leader preps students for expanding pet-food marketplace In 2012, the College of Agriculture launched the K-State Pet Food Program.
+It's the first of its kind, offering education and research devoted to improving the nutrition and safety of food for pets, and endangered and captive wild animals.
 Greg Aldrich, a research associate professor for the college, helped start and continues to coordinate the program.
 He's not hard to spot.
 Aldrich is the one with the silver lab, Lucre, always by his side.
 In recent years, pet food has become serious business, especially in Kansas.
 Pet food manufacturers located within the Kansas City Animal Health Corridor had sales of \$30.6 billion in 2014.
-This represents 61% of the total pet food sold in the United States and accounts for 49% of global pet food sales, according to the KC Animal Health Corridor's 2014 Asset Survey.
-The Animal Health STORY RANDALL KOWALIK PHOTO DAN DONNERT IN THE PHOTO GREG ALDRICH AND LUCRE LOCATION KANSAS STATE UNIVERSITY "Pet food manufacturers in the Kansas City Animal Health Corridor had sales representing 61% of the total pet food sold in the U.S." Corridor runs from Kansas State University in Manhattan to the University of Missouri in Columbia.
+This represents 61% of the total pet food sold in the United States and accounts for 49% of global pet food sales, according to the health corridor's 2014 asset survey.
+The corridor runs from Kansas State STORY RANDALL KOWALIK PHOTO DAN DONNERT IN THE PHOTO GREG ALDRICH AND LUCRE LOCATION KANSAS STATE UNIVERSITY "Pet food manufacturers in the Kansas City Animal Health Corridor had sales representing 61% of the total pet food sold in the U.S." University in Manhattan to the University of Missouri in Columbia.
 Between these two research universities are more than 300 companies and organizations focused on animal health and nutrition, including Hill's Pet Nutrition, Mars Petcare, Nestlé Purina PetCare and Cargill.
-At K-State, Aldrich's focus is on educating students to become leaders in the pet food industry, and provide research to companies to make their pet food safer, more nutritious and have a longer shelf life.
+At K-State, Aldrich's focus is on educating students to become leaders in the pet food industry, and providing research to companies to make their pet food safer, more nutritious and have a longer shelf life.
 Aldrich spent the majority of his career working in industry.
-After earning his PhD from the University of Illinois in animal nutrition, Aldrich joined the Iams Company and then several other manufacturers where he formulated pet diets.
-From industry, Aldrich moved to consulting, particularly for small startups that are often short on equipment and research staff.
+After earning his doctorate from the University of Illinois in animal nutrition, Aldrich joined the Iams Company and then several other manufacturers where he formulated pet diets.
+From industry, Aldrich moved to consulting, particularly for small startups, that are often short on equipment and research staff.
 His consulting often brought Aldrich to K-State.
 "I was using the extrusion laboratory here on campus to make some of these products, and I started a dialogue with some of the faculty," he said.
 At first, Aldrich was asked to teach one class, then two classes, and the college hired him to be a research associate professor.
 Aldrich is excited by his new role.
 "The pet food industry is going through a very transformative period," explains Aldrich.
 "And, the timing couldn't be better.
 Last year, there were more than 5,000 new pet food products introduced to the world and 475 of those new products came from the United States.
-We're about 50 years behind in what we need to know about companionanimal nutrition, and we have a lot of consumers out there with an appetite for new and better pet food."
-Aldrich believes his new role at College of Agriculture positions him well to help improve pet nutrition, prepare his students for outstanding careers in this industry, and support the economy of this state by helping Kansas-based pet food companies.
-Vector Detector PHOTO K-STATE PHOTO SERVICES
+We're about 50 years behind in what we need to know about companion-animal nutrition, and we have a lot of consumers out there with an appetite for new and better pet food."
+Aldrich believes his new role at the College of Agriculture positions him well to help improve pet nutrition, prepare his students for outstanding careers in this industry, and support the economy of this state by helping Kansas-based pet food companies.